fiesta/apidocs/list-management-api.rst

     creator.
 If you're creating a list called "family\@fiesta.cc", `group_name` should be "family".

-    `address` is the email address of the group's creator.
+    `address` is the email address of the group's creator (e.g. "mike@corp.fiesta.cc").
 This address must be owned by the authenticated user.

-    `display_name` (optional) is the name that will be displayed for the group's creator throughout the Fiesta UI.
+    `display_name` (optional) is the name that will be displayed for the group's creator throughout the Fiesta UI (e.g. "Mike Dirolf").
 If it's included and the creator does not yet have a display name, it will be set.

     `welcome_message` (optional) is a :ref:`custom welcome message
     <message>`.
 If not present, the default Fiesta welcome message